 2. Interning abroad

 There is an exciting opportunity to interning… Interning abroad!
 For those who decide to intern abroad it is a great way to embrace yourself in a countries culture, for others it is an opportunity to learn something new!
-Interning abroad is becoming more accessible with organisations setting up accomodations, airfare, and even other necessities you will need before boarding the plane.
+Internships abroad are becoming more accessible with organisations setting up accomodations, airfare, and even other necessities you will need before boarding the plane.
 Every program is different so be sure to check what services are offered to you.

 3. How to pick an internship?